Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up 15th May | 12 PM ET: Register Now

 Julia: First, we collect plant waste from farmers and clean and sterilize it using our own patented process.
 In parallel, we cultivate mycelium in-house.
 We don’t buy it or collect it from nature.
 It’s a fully regenerative process inside our facilities.

 Once both are ready, we mix them and allow the mycelium to grow and bind the plant fibers.
 This creates a semi-prepared material.
 We then shape it into its final form using a robotic process instead of molds.
-The shaped packaging grows under controlled conditions for five days and is then dried.
+The shaped packaging is grown under controlled conditions for five days and then dried.
 That’s how it becomes ready to use.

 Which industries are you currently working with?

-Julia: We mainly work with cosmetics, beauty, self-care, electronics, devices, décor items, and anything fragile that needs protective secondary packaging.
+Julia: We mainly work with cosmetics, beauty products, self-care items, electronics, devices, décor items, and anything fragile that requires protective secondary packaging.
 These industries rely heavily on cushioning materials today.

 In the future, we want to work with food and pharmaceuticals as well.
-That requires additional certifications, especially for food contact, and that’s something we are actively exploring now.
+That requires additional certifications, especially for food-contact applications, and we are actively exploring that now.

 How does your packaging compare in cost to traditional materials?